 If you are running your finances to the wire just to keep up with mortgage repayments, it may be that you need a home loan health check from a mortgage broker.

-- Assess your situation in full: By running through simple calculations about where you stand if interest rates were to rise, they can help you find a solution that will put you in a better financial position.
+- Assess your situation in full: By running through simple calculations about where you will stand if interest rates rise, they can help you find a solution that will put you in a better financial position.

 - Help you refinance: One option may be to refinance your home loan and switch to a lender that will offer you a sharper interest rate.

-- Negotiate with the banks on your behalf: Mortgage brokers have strong relationships with major banks and lenders so they can access heavily-discounted rates.
+- Negotiate with the banks on your behalf: Mortgage brokers have strong relationships with major banks and lenders so that they can access heavily discounted rates.